Data extracted in January 2026

 Agricultural land prices in the EU

-In 2022, the average price of one hectare of arable land in the EU was €10 578.
-This average price was 45 times more than the average annual rental price of €233 per hectare.
-Among the 21 EU Member States for which 2022 data are available, the price of one hectare of arable land varied from a low of €3 700 on average in Croatia to €233 230 on average in Malta.
-Data for Malta reflect the limited availability of agricultural land and the pressure for alternative uses, resulting in prices higher than in other Member States (see Figure 1).
+Among the 23 EU countries for which 2024 data are available, the price of one hectare of arable land varied from a low of €4 825 on average in Latvia to €201 263 on average in Malta.
+Data for Malta reflect the limited availability of agricultural land and the pressure for alternative uses, resulting in prices higher than in other EU countries (see Figure 1).

-At the regional level, the highest prices for arable land were in the Dutch region of Flevoland (an average €150 644 per hectare).
-By contrast, the lowest was in the Swedish region of Övre Norrland (an average €2 041).
+At regional level, the highest prices for arable land were in the Dutch region of Flevoland (an average €187 109 per hectare).
+By contrast, the lowest was in the Swedish region of Övre Norrland (an average €1 933 per hectare).

 Source: Eurostat (apri_lprc)

 Buying arable land was usually more expensive than buying permanent grassland.
-The average price of one hectare of arable land in the EU was about €2 200 more than the average price of one hectare of permanent grassland in 2022 (at €8 393).
-Arable land was more expensive than permanent grassland in almost all countries and regions, the exceptions being Luxembourg and the Comunidad de Madrid.
+The average price of one hectare of arable land in the EU was €15 224 whereas the average price of one hectare of permanent grassland in 2024 was €11 753.
+Arable land was more expensive than permanent grassland in all countries, except Luxembourg, and almost all regions.

-Permanent grassland was cheapest in Bulgaria at €1 887 per hectare in 2022, almost four times less than the equivalent cost of one hectare of arable land (at €7 303).
-The difference between the price of permanent grassland and arable land was widest in terms of ratio in the region of Voreio Aigaio in Greece (about a twenty-fold difference between €1 757 per hectare of permanent grassland and €36 435 per hectare of arable land).
-In terms of absolute value, it was widest in Attiki (€84 820 per hectare of arable land and €25 000 per hectare of permanent grassland; €59 820 per hectare difference).
+Permanent grassland was cheapest in Bulgaria at €1 877 per hectare in 2024, about 4.5 times less than the equivalent cost of one hectare of arable land (at €8 679).
+The percentage difference between the price of permanent grassland and arable land was widest in the region of Voreio Aigaio in Greece (twenty-fold difference between €1 775 per hectare of permanent grassland and €36 968 per hectare of arable land).
+In terms of absolute value, it was widest in Wien (the difference between €56 700 per hectare of permanent grassland and the average €180 000 per hectare of arable land).

 Agricultural land rental prices

 Not all land is owned by the farmer working it.
 Many farmers rent their land, as either a short or long-term business decision.
 The cost of renting land is another factor that farmers have to absorb in their business.
-Mirroring the variation in arable land prices, annual rental prices of one hectare of agricultural land (average of arable land and permanent grassland) also vary starkly between countries and regions within countries.
+Mirroring the variation in agricultural land prices, annual rental prices of one hectare of agricultural land (average of arable land and permanent grassland) also vary starkly between countries and regions within countries.

 As with agricultural land prices, there were also considerable variations in land rents between countries and regions.
-Within the EU, the average rental price of arable land and / or permanent grassland was €199 per hectare.
-Renting one hectare of arable land and/or permanent grassland was most expensive in the Netherlands (€843 per hectare in 2022) followed by Denmark (€561 per hectare) and Greece (€486 per hectare).
-Agricultural land rental prices in 2022 were lowest in Slovakia (€57 per hectare), Croatia (€74 per hectare) and Malta (€89 per hectare).
+Within the EU, the average rental price of arable land and / or permanent grassland was €295 per hectare in 2024.
+Renting one hectare of arable land and/or permanent grassland in 2024 was most expensive in the Netherlands (€941 on average), followed by Denmark (€580) and Greece (€509).
+It was lowest in Slovakia (€69 on average), Croatia (€76) and Malta (€92), the latter reflecting a government-imposed cap under the Agricultural Leases (Reletting) Act.

-In contrast, rental prices were lowest in Mellersta Norrland and Övre Norrland (both €24 per hectare) in Sweden, followed by Stredné Slovensko and Východné Slovensko (both €39) in Slovakia.
+By contrast, rental prices were lowest in Mellersta Norrland and Övre Norrland in Sweden (both €36 per hectare on average in 2024), followed by Stredné Slovensko (€43 per hectare) and Východné Slovensko (€44 per hectare) in Slovakia.
 Permanent grasslands are the main agricultural land use in those regions.

-Among EU countries that reported specific rental prices for arable land and for permanent grassland, renting permanent grassland was almost always cheaper than renting arable land.
-The rent for one hectare of permanent grassland in 2022 ranged from a low of €32 on average in Slovakia to €354 on average in Ireland, the respective rental prices for arable land being €77 and €510 per hectare on average.
+Among the EU countries that reported separate rental prices for arable land and permanent grassland, renting permanent grassland was always cheaper than renting arable land.
+The rent of one hectare of permanent grassland in 2024 ranged from a low of €38 on average in Slovakia to €407 on average in Ireland.
+The equivalent range for arable land was from €82 on average in Slovakia to €540 on average in Ireland.

 Source: Eurostat (apri_lrnt)